Monitoring Azure Video Indexer

 When you have critical applications and business processes relying on Azure resources, you want to monitor those resources for their availability, performance, and operation.

-This article describes the monitoring data generated by Azure Video Indexer.
-Azure Video Indexer uses Azure Monitor.
-If you are unfamiliar with the features of Azure Monitor common to all Azure services that use it, read Monitoring Azure resources with Azure Monitor.
+This article describes the monitoring data generated by Azure AI Video Indexer.
+Azure AI Video Indexer uses Azure Monitor.
+If you're unfamiliar with the features of Azure Monitor common to all Azure services that use it, read Monitoring Azure resources with Azure Monitor.

 Note

-The monitoring feature is not available for trial and classic accounts.
-To update to an ARM account, see Connect a classic account to ARM or Import content from a trial account.
+The monitoring feature is not available for trial accounts.
+To update to an ARM account, see the Update your Azure AI Video Indexer account.

 Monitoring data

-See Monitoring Azure Video Indexer data reference for detailed information on the metrics and logs metrics created by Azure Video Indexer.
+See Monitoring Azure AI Video Indexer data reference for detailed information on the metrics and logs metrics created by Azure AI Video Indexer.

 Collection and routing

-Activity log are collected and stored automatically, but can be routed to other locations by using a diagnostic setting.
+Activity logs are collected and stored automatically, but can be routed to other locations by using a diagnostic setting.

 Category Description